Ohio Probate Lawyers

 Will Contest Representation

 A will contest may be appropriate when there is reason to believe a will does not reflect the decedent’s true intent or was not validly executed.
-These cases often involve allegations of undue influence, lack of testamentary capacity, fraud, forgery, or improper formalities in the execution of documents.
-Because Ohio law imposes strict deadlines for challenging a will, it is important to act quickly when concerns arise.
+These cases often involve allegations of undue influence, lack of testamentary capacity, fraud, forgery, improper formalities in signing, or suspicious circumstances surrounding changes to an estate plan.

 If you need an Ohio will contest lawyer, our firm can review the facts, explain the probate timeline, and help you determine whether legal action is warranted.